haf/expecto/README.md

 Signature `CLIArguments seq -> string[] -> Test -> int`.
 Runs the passed tests and also overrides the passed `CLIArguments` with the command line parameters.

+### `runTestsWithCancel`

+Signature `CancellationToken -> ExpectoConfig -> Test -> int`.
+Runs the passed tests with the passed configuration record.
+Note: now depricated please use CLIArgs below.

+### `runTestsWithArgsAndCancel`

+Signature `CancellationToken -> ExpectoConfig -> Test -> int`.
+Runs the passed tests and also overrides the passed `ExpectoConfig` with the command line parameters. configuration record.
+Note: now depricated please use CLIArgs below.

+### `runTestsWithCLIArgsAndCancel`

+Signature `CancellationToken -> ExpectoConfig -> Test -> int`.
+Runs the passed tests and also overrides the passed `CLIArguments` with the command line parameters.

 ### `runTestsInAssembly`

 Signature `ExpectoConfig -> string[] -> int`.
 Runs the tests in the current